Interstate 40 in North Carolina

 The freeway bears several names in addition to the I-40 designation.
 Throughout the state, the freeway is known as the Blue Star Memorial Highway, a name shared with multiple Interstates across the state.
 From the Guilford–Alamance county line to 1 mi east of NC 54, in Graham, I-40 and I-85 is known as the Sam Hunt Freeway.
 From Orange County to Raleigh, I-40 is known as the Harriet Morehead Berry Freeway, John Motley Morehead III Freeway, Dan K. Moore Freeway, and Tom Bradshaw Freeway.
 I-40 is the James Harrington Freeway from US 70 to I-95.
 In Duplin County, a section of I-40 is known as the Henry L. Stevens Jr. Highway.
 From the Pender–New Hanover county line to the eastern terminus of I-40, the freeway is known as the Michael Jordan Highway.

 I-40 was an original Interstate Highway planned in the Federal-Aid Highway Act of 1956.
-In North Carolina, the original highway was to run from the Tennessee state line to Greensboro where the freeway would end at I-85.
+In North Carolina, the original highway was to run from the Tennessee state line to Greensboro, where the freeway would end at I-85.
 In 1958, the first section of completed Interstate Highway in the state was I-40 along the East–West Expressway in Winston-Salem.
-I-40 received two extension approvals; the first in 1969 to I-95 to be routed in or near Smithfield and the second in 1984 to Wilmington.
-After 34 years since it first opened, the last section completed was the Winston-Salem rerouting in 1992.
-The highest point is at 2786 ft, located at Swannanoa Gap, and the lowest point is at 15 ft, located at the Pender–New Hanover county line.
+I-40 received two extension approvals; the first in 1969 to I-95, to be routed in or near Smithfield, and the second in 1984 to Wilmington.
+The last section completed was the Winston-Salem rerouting in 1992.
+The highest point is at 2786 ft, located at the Swannanoa Gap, and the lowest point is at 15 ft, located at the Pender–New Hanover county line.

 Route description

-I-40 travels through all of the diverse regions in North Carolina.
+I-40 travels through all of the diverse regions characteristic of the geographies in North Carolina.
 Annual average daily traffic counts along the Interstate in 2023 reached a peak of 193,099 vehicles per day from Harrison Avenue (exit 287) to Wade Avenue in Raleigh.
 The lowest count was a total of 21,288 vehicles per day in a rural stretch of Pender County.
-All of I-40 is listed in the National Highway System, a network of roads important to the country's economy, defense, and mobility.
+All of I-40 is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.
 I-40 is also designated as a Blue Star Memorial Highway throughout the state.